Built To Sustain

 Coalition to Restore Coastal Louisiana (CRCL) Oyster Shell Recycling Program

-CRCL partners with more than 2 dozen restaurants in the New Orleans area, as well as two drop-off locations, to collect oyster shell and return it to the water, where oyster reefs slow erosion and create habitat for new oysters to grow.
-Since 2014, CRCL has recycled more than 13 million pounds of shell, making this Oyster Shell Recycling Program one of the largest such programs in the country.
+CRCL partners with more than 30 restaurants in the New Orleans area, as well as five drop-off locations, to collect oyster shell and return them to the water, where oyster reefs slow erosion and create habitat for new oysters to grow.
+Since 2014, CRCL has recycled more than 15 million pounds of shell, making this Oyster Shell Recycling Program one of the largest such programs in the country.
 CRCL partners with coastal communities and volunteers to place the shell into biodegradable mesh bags and then place the shell in the water.
-They’ve built five reefs so far, and they're just getting started.
+They’ve built seven reefs so far protecting over 8,000 feet of shoreline and they're just getting started.

 Glass Half Full